-To unlock growth through media, you first need to understand what's restricting your brand's performance.
-As Bhavana Smith explains this sometimes means challenging the brief.
+To unlock growth through media, you first need to understand what’s restricting your brand’s performance.
+As Bhavana Smith, Chief Client Officer at MediaCom USA, explains, this sometimes means challenging the brief…

 When clients provide us with briefs, our inclination is to take them at face value.
 Drive awareness?
 Sure!
 Increase conversion?
 Absolutely!
 But, to provide real value, we know we need to be more rigorous, by probing and asking questions that uncover growth opportunities.